TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 === Target Cross-Modal Late Interaction <target_cross_modal_late_interaction>
 ==== Cross-Modal Late Interaction <cross_modal_late_interaction>
-Until now, we used the global text and image representations $mono(["T_CLS"])$ and $mono(["I_CLS"])$ for contrastive learning.
+Until now, we used the global text and image representations, given by $mono(["T_CLS"])$ and $mono(["I_CLS"])$, for contrastive learning.
 This has the disadvantage that only global information is utilized, and fine-grained, token/patch-specific, information is not considered.
-This can make retrieval, and alignment in general, difficult, especially if real-world concepts described by an image and a text differ in small, yet important, details.
-An example of this can be seen in (TODO: vis retrievals on full coco), where multiple retrievals are incorrect, even though they are semantically very similar to the query.
+This can make retrieval difficult, especially if real-world concepts described by an image and a text differ in small, yet important details.
+An example of this can be seen in @coco25k_retrieval_examples, where multiple retrievals are incorrect, even though they are semantically very similar to the query.
 The differences between the query and the retrieved samples are often so small that they are not captured by the global representations.
-This is one of the reasons why models like BEiT-3 @beit3 or VLMo @vlmo, which allow fine-grained alignment of text and image through cross-attention, perform better than models that only use global representations, like CLIP @clip and our model.
-To address the issue of fine-grained alignment, the authors of FILIP @filip introduced Cross-Modal Late Interaction (CMLI) for contrastive learning, which showed improvements in retrieval performance even for a model that already uses cross-attention.
+To address the issue of fine-grained alignment, the authors of FILIP @filip introduced Cross-Modal Late Interaction (CMLI) for contrastive learning, which led to improvements in retrieval performance.

 As shown in @cmli, no cosine similarity between $mono(["T_CLS"])$ and $mono(["I_CLS"])$ is computed, but instead the cosine similarity between all image patches $[bold(h)_(v, l, k)]_(1 lt.eq k lt.eq N)$ and text tokens $[bold(h)_(w, l, j)]_(1 lt.eq j lt.eq M)$,